 - 1) Triumph Financial uses certain non-GAAP financial measures to provide meaningful supplemental information regarding Triumph Financial's operational performance and to enhance investors' overall understanding of such financial performance.
 The non-GAAP measures used by Triumph Financial include the following: - "Tangible common stockholders' equity" is defined as common stockholders' equity less goodwill and other intangible assets. - "Total tangible assets" is defined as total assets less goodwill and other intangible assets. - "Tangible book value per share" is defined as tangible common stockholders' equity divided by total common shares outstanding.
-This measure is important to investors interested in changes from period-to-period in book value per share exclusive of changes in intangible assets.

-- "Tangible common stockholders' equity ratio" is defined as the ratio of tangible common stockholders' equity divided by total tangible assets.
+This measure is important to investors interested in changes from period-to-period in book value per share exclusive of changes in intangible assets. - "Tangible common stockholders' equity ratio" is defined as the ratio of tangible common stockholders' equity divided by total tangible assets.
 We believe that this measure is important to many investors in the marketplace who are interested in relative changes from period-to period in common equity and total assets, each exclusive of changes in intangible assets. - "Return on Average Tangible Common Equity" is defined as net income available to common stockholders divided by average tangible common stockholders' equity. - 2) Performance ratios include discount accretion on purchased loans for the periods presented as follows:

-For the Yo ear Ended December 31, September 30, June 30, March 31, cember 31, D ecember 31, December 31 (Dollars in thousands) 20)23 2023 2023 2023 2022 2023 2022 Loan discount accretion \$ 1,039 \$ 1,403 \$ 990 \$ 1,810 \$ 2,011 \$ 5,242 \$ 8,643
+I or the Three Months En ded For the Y ear Ended (Dollars in thousands) December 3 2023 31, September 30, 2023 June 30, 2023 March 31, 2023 December 31, 2022 December 31, 2023 Г December 31, 2022 Loan discount accretion \$ 1, ,039 \$ 1,403 \$ 990 \$ \$ 1,810 \$ 2,011 5,242 \$ 8,643